-- welding, and steel tempering techniques used in industry.
-Course fee: \$15 - IT 2317 Ironworking II (2-4).
-A continuation of the ironworking skills studied in IT 2316 including ornamental and tool making.
-Prerequisite: IT 2316 or permission of the instructor.
-Course fee: \$15 - IT 3301 Special Topics (3-0).
-A course covering various topics in the field of Industrial Technology.
-May be repeated for credit when the topic varies.
-Course fee: \$15 - IT 3303 Architectural Drafting and Home Planning (2-4).
-Architectural drafting with emphasis on the principles of good design and planning the small home.
-Time is spent on architectural details, materials and methods of construction, energy conservation practices, the use of symbols, lettering, and building standards of the American Institute of Architects.
-Course fee: \$15 - IT 3315 Techniques in Furniture and Cabinet Making (2-4).
-An advanced course in woodworking with a focus on furniture and cabinet construction as well as finishing, with emphasis on current methods, techniques, and materials.
-Students will receive practical experience is design, layout and construction of furniture and cabinets, mass production techniques, using plastic laminates and modern finishing materials and methods.
-Prerequisite: IT 2305 or equivalent or special permission.
-Course fee: \$15 - IT 3316 Advanced Machine Metalwork Technology (2-4).
+- mechanical and electrical systems.
+Students will perform simple calculations of cooling/heating loads/power demands, examine related building codes and standards, and understand selected installation methods for basic mechanical and electrical systems. - IT 3316 Advanced Machine Metalwork Technology (2-4).
 Modern methods, techniques, and materials of the metal working industry.
 Special emphasis is placed upon advanced lathe and milling operations.
 Prerequisite: IT 2306 or equivalent or special permission.
 Course fee: \$15 - IT 3323 Three Dimensional Computer Graphics (2-4).
 An advanced course in computer aided drafting and design.
 Focus is on 3D design including work with solids and materials rendering.
 Prerequisite: IT 2303 or special permission.
-Course fee: \$15 - IT 3325 Methods and Techniques of Construction (2-4).
+Course fee: \$15 - IT 3324 Construction Materials (3-0).
+This course introduces students to the basic building materials and systems use din construction buildings, bridges, and infrastructure projects.
+Students will develop a basic understanding of building materials, their uses and application.
+It offers a basic understanding of the use of common materials used in systems such as foundations, structural framing/skeleton, building envelops, and finishes.
+Namely, it introduces students to proper terminology and usage of wood, steel, and concrete materials and selected manufactured components. - IT 3325 Methods and Techniques of Construction (2-4).
 Methods, techniques and processes in the construction industry.
 Emphasis on practical application and the acquisition of skills in standard residential construction practices.
 Course fee: \$15 - IT 3326 Pattern Making and Foundry (2-4).
 Advanced foundry and pattern making techniques with emphasis on molding, materials and equipment, core making, construction of various types of patterns, casting non-ferrous metals, production methods, and quality control.
 Prerequisite: IT 2305 or equivalent.
 Course fee: \$15 - IT 3354 Studio Photography (2-4).
 Advanced study in photography.
 Emphasis is on studio lighting techniques, studio equipment, posing, and composing.
 Time is spent on corrective techniques and advanced processing and finishing techniques.
 Prerequisite: IT 2304 or equivalent.
-Course fee: \$15 - IT 4301 Organization of Industrial Processing (3-0).
+Course fee: \$15 - IT 3355 Construction Estimating II (3-0).
+This course introduces students to the skills and tools necessary to prepare formal bids for construction projects.
+It focuses on pricing, indirect costs, bid analysis and use of computer aided software.
+The course addresses the bidding procedure from receipt of bid documents through work breakdown, work quantification, pricing and bid submittal for lump sum and unit price bids, and preparation of project proposals.
+Prerequisites: IT 2355 - IT 4301 Organization of Industrial Processing (3-0).
 A course designed to acquaint students with production planning and research from design through marketing for industrial products.
 Course fee: \$15 - IT 4303 Architectural Working Drawings and Specifications (2-4).
 Emphasis is on developing complete plans, schedules, and specifications for common construction.
 Attention will be given to residential, light commercial, structural specifications, and an introduction to computer applications in architecture.
 Course fee: \$15 - IT 4305 Special Processes in Wood Technology (2-4).
 Modern wood technology, wood lamination, the application of plastic laminates, advanced lathe operations, advanced gluing and decorating techniques, advanced finishing processes, techniques of bending and special designs.
 Course fee: \$15 - IT 4306 Machine Design and Fabrication (2-4).
 A look at how industrial machines are designed.
 Time is spent designing and building an industrial or production machine.
 Prerequisite: IT 2306 and/or 3316 or special permission.
-Course fee: \$15 - IT 4307 Advanced Welding Technology (2-4).
+Course fee: \$15

+IT 4307 Advanced Welding Technology (2-4).
 Advanced theory and practical application of knowledge in the area of welding.
 Prerequisite: IT 2307 or special permission.
-Course fee: \$15 - IT 4311 Special Problems in Industrial Technology (3-0).
-Individual study in a selected area of industrial technology.
-May be repeated for credit when the topic varies based on and individual program requirements.
-Course fee: \$15 - IT 4315 Upholstery (2-4).
-Techniques, practices, and procedures of upholstering.
-Course fee: \$15 - IT 4317 Special Welding Processes (2-4).
-Special welding processes and the practical application of special techniques and processes in the field of welding with emphasis in Metal Inert Gas (MIG), Tungsten Inert Gas (TIG), Carbon Arc, and other specialized welding processes.
-Prerequisite: IT 2307 or special permission.
+Course fee: \$15